- Connect With Us

 An administrative fee of $140 must be paid to the police department to obtain a tow release.
 Then, you may present your release to the tow company and pay its fees.

 Stored cars can be released to the registered owner at any time.
 All fees must be paid for the owner to obtain the car.
 The owner must provide a valid California driver's license to obtain the car.

 Impounded cars are held for 30 days.
 The most common reason a car is impounded is if the driver does not have a valid California driver's license or is driving on a suspended license.
 The registered owner can come to a tow hearing to speak to a traffic sergeant about the case.
 The sergeant will determine if the can be released early.
 Tow hearing results are final.

 Citizens who are victims of certain crimes can complete a citizen crime reports.
 Often, your insurance company will require a police report to honor a claim.
 If you cannot provide a suspect in a crime, a citizen crime report will usually satisfy this requirement.
 Car vandalisms or break ins, property vandalism, and lost property are types of crimes that can be reported via a citizen crime report.
-Please contact the departments business line at 707-778-4372 to obtain a citizen crime report.

 If you are the victim of identity theft, stolen checks, or fraud, an officer must take a report.
 Contact the business line to have an officer dispatched to take the report.